Inference-Time Scaling of Verification: Self-Evolving Deep Research Agents via Test-Time Rubric-Guided Verification: Results Analysis

 We evaluate whether \methodname can enhance the performance of Deep Research Agents through reflective test-time scaling by integrating it into the CK-Pro agent with Claude-3.7-Sonnet and measuring accuracy across feedback rounds on the GAIA dataset.
 As shown in Table~\ref{tab:scale}, accuracy consistently improves with additional feedback iterations, reaching its peak at the fourth round.
 This demonstrates that iterative reflection and verification feedback effectively help the agent refine reasoning and correct previous errors.

-\paragraph{Performance on the GAIA dataset.} The overall accuracy on GAIA-Full increases from approximately 52\% to 59\%, with peak value reacing 60.1\%, marking the best performance gain of 8\%.
+\paragraph{Performance on the GAIA dataset.} The overall accuracy on GAIA-Full increases from approximately 52\% to 59\%, with peak value reaching 60.1\%, marking the best performance gain of 8\%.
 The GAIA-Web subset shows the greatest improvement, rising from 52\% to above 62\%, with peak value reaching 63.5\%, indicating that web-based, retrieval-heavy tasks benefit most from \methodname’s targeted verification and evidence-grounding process.
-Meanwhile, reasoning and file-operation subset also exhibits improvement across rounds, demonstrating that the reflective feedback mechanism generalizes beyond web-based scenarios.
+Meanwhile, the reasoning and file-operation subset also exhibits improvement across rounds, demonstrating that the reflective feedback mechanism generalizes beyond web-based scenarios.
+GPT-4.1 shows a similar trend, improving from 29.5\% to 32.5\% (best), confirming cross-model generalization (Figure~\ref{fig:teaser}).

-To ensure the generalization of \methodname, we also evaluate its performance with GPT-4.1.
-As shown in Table~\ref{tab:scale}, the accuracy for GPT-4.1 shows an initial peak at the third round.
-After 10 rounds, GPT-4.1's accuracy improves from approximately 29.5\% to 31.9\%, with peak value reaching 32.5\%, confirming the effectiveness of \methodname across different models.
-Figure~\ref{fig:teaser} demonstrates the scaling trend of these models.

 \paragraph{Performance on other DRA datasets.} Results in Table~\ref{tab:other-dataset} show that the scaling effect remains consistent despite the multi-lingual nature of DeepSearch and the extreme difficulty of BrowseComp: XBench-DeepSearch improves from 41.0 (0 rounds) to 47.0 (best, +6.0), and ends at 44.0 (+3.0 at 10 rounds); BrowseComp improves from 5.0 to 10.0 (best, +5.0), and ends at 9.0 (+4.0).